 It is time for a Good Friday Meal.
 Hi and hello once again.
 It's been a long time, but be assured that it was all work and no play.
 Over the past few days my wife and I have been working very hard to get authentic Trini style recipes on camera for you all.
 This week was a very hectic one for me because of the Easter celebrations.
 But of course I did not forget our cooking tradition on Good Friday when we traditionally eat ground provision and fish.

 Provision and Fish Meal

-This year was no different; fish is usually expensive during this time because of its high demand (ground provision also).
+This year was no different.
+Fish is usually expensive during this time, because it is in high demand.
+That is not the only thing that gets expensive, ground provision also gets a bit pricey.
+During the Lenten season demand for these products rises and so do prices.
 And coupled with the rising food cost in our country, the prices this year were ridiculously high, for example King Fish was $24.99 (TT) per pound and in some places it was high as $30.00.
 Of course, being the frugal type, I decided not to buy; I substituted with tinned pink salmon and saltfish.
 Fortunately, I did not have to buy the provision.

 Good Friday Highlights

 Before I go I just want to leave with you all a few highlights of our Good Friday walk.
 Good Friday is a celebration of the Lord's Passion (the death of the Lord).
 Usually much of the scriptures pertaining to his death is read.
 The gospel reading are usually long.
 The majority of the reading comes out from the Book of John in the New Testament.